Coronavirus: Updates and FAQs

 If you are planning to travel internationally in a personal capacity, please be reminded that travel restrictions could change at short notice, possibly curtailing your ability to travel and / or requiring you to self-isolate in the country you have travelled to, or on arrival back in the UK.
-In addition, many countries have imposed travel restrictions on people travelling from the UK.

 I am planning to travel to the UK - what should I do?